boinkkitty/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you need to see your truncated NAME, EMAIL or ADDRESS**, increase your window size for the application until it is no longer truncated.
+3. **When editing tags**, in certain scenarios where edit is used with empty tags to append and tags to remove, e.g., `edit 1 t-/`, command will still successfully execute but due to the logic of the program, no change is effected by that parameter. <br> The team has deemed that this bug does not impact the functionality of edit command and that fixing it would require drastic changes to the logic of parsing tags.
+See issue: [here](https://github.com/AY2425S2-CS2103-F15-2/tp/issues/179).

 --------------------------------------------------------------------------------------------------------------------